 Light, stiff and comfortable, these S-Works shoes are a common sight in the pro peloton and you’ve only got to ride them to the end of your road to realise why

-As you might be able to guess from the name, the Specialized S-Works 6 road shoes are the sixth incarnations of the Californian company’s top of the range footwear, and those years of development certainly don’t appear to have gone to waste.
+As you might be able to guess from the name, the Specialized S-Works 6 road shoes are the sixth incarnations of the Californian company’s top-of-the-range footwear, and those years of development certainly don’t appear to have been squandered.

-One problem with the old S-Works shoes was that while the rest of the Specialized shoe range had a fairly standard fit, the S-Works shoes had a very narrow toe box which could mean discomfort on longer rides for riders with wider feet.
+One problem with the old S-Works shoes was that while the rest of the Specialized shoe range had a fairly standard fit, the S-Works shoes had a very narrow toe box that could cause discomfort on longer rides for riders with wider feet.

-Thankfully this sixth generation goes some of the way to solving this problem.
-The toe box is still far from the widest on the market, but is at least brought in to line with the rest of the Specialized range, making it much easier to make the step up if you own one of the American company’s cheaper models.
+Thankfully this issue is well addressed in this issue of the shoes.
+The toe box is still far from the widest on the market, but is now at least brought into line with the rest of the Specialized range, making it much easier to make the step up from a lower model.

 The Specialized S-Works 6 road shoes are possibly the ultimate performance cycling shoes.
 The power transfer is faultless, there's plenty of adjustability, and the fit is much improved compared to the old model.
 The only downside is that this performance doesn't come cheap.